 South Australian Minister for Primary Industries and Regional Development David Basham said, “Investing in grains research to boost productivity and farm profits is important to the Marshall Liberal Government.”

 “Research and development is a key component of the South Australian Grain Industry Blueprint, which aims to boost the sector to $6 billion by 2030.”

 “The South Australian Research and Development Institute is a proven leader in oat breeding with the development and release of 17 oat varieties, including eight hay varieties, over the past 20 years.”

 “These new oat varieties represent more than 80 per cent of the export hay produced, and nine milling varieties representing over 90 percent of milling oats.
 This includes the recent releases of Bilby and Koorabup,” said Minister Basham.

 InterGrain’s strengths lie in variety breeding and market development, both in the domestic and international marketplace.
-InterGrain have strong research linkages across Australia and 40 research sites spread across the country, with over 200,000 field plots annually.
+InterGrain have strong research linkages across Australia and 50 research sites spread across the country, managing over 200,000 field plots annually.

 InterGrain Chief Executive Officer Tresslyn Walmsley said, “We are excited to take the baton and lead the National Oat Breeding Program.
 We will work closely with SARDI over the coming 12-18 months as we transition the program to a commercial model and build on SARDI’s foundation research.”